John RiefAssistant Professor

 Dr. Rief teaches a variety of courses in the department including the history of communication, argument in the global public sphere, and public speaking.
 He is also the Senior Debate Consultant for the Duquesne Debating Society, a role that includes assisting the society in planning events, developing opportunities for curricular integration of debate into the department's courses, and coordinating scholarly research related to debate.
 His current research focuses on debate and argumentation theory, the intersecting histories of rhetoric and medicine, and communication issues in contemporary chronic care.
 His work has appeared in Argumentation & Advocacy, Communication & Critical/Cultural Studies, Health Education & Behavior, Contemporary Argumentation & Debate and the selected works volumes of the AFA/NCA (Alta) conference and the International Society for the Study of Argumentation conference, among other venues.

-"Promoting Patient Phronesis: Communication Patterns in an Online Lifestyle Program Coordinated with Primary Care" (lead co-author with Gordon R. Mitchell, Susan L. Zickmund, Tina D. Bhargava, Cindy L. Bryce, Gary S. Fischer, Rachel Hess, N. Randall Kolb, Laurey R. Simin-Silverman, and Kathleen M. McTigue).
-Health Education & Behavior.
-Volume 40, Number 3 (2012): 311-322.
+John J. Rief, Gordon R. Mitchell, Susan L. Zickmund, Tina D. Bhargava, Cindy L. Bryce, Gary S. Fischer, Rachel Hess, N. Randall Kolb, Laurey R. Simin-Silverman, and Kathleen M. McTigue, "Promoting Patient Phronesis: Communication Patterns in an Online Lifestyle Program Coordinated with Primary Care," Health Education & Behavior.
+Volume 40, Number 3 (June, 2013): 311-322.
 PubMed ID: 22984212.

 Recent Honors and Awards